 Now, I don’t know about you, but pumpkin frozen yogurt sounded delicious to me.
 I had never tried anything like it.
 Plus, it sounded like a great recipe to add to the fall holiday dessert repertoire.

-I thought sprinkling some chopped roasted pecans over the frozen yogurt would add a good crunch and contrast of flavor.
-People, I thought right!
+I thought sprinkling some chopped candied pecans over the frozen yogurt would add a good crunch and contrast of flavor.

 This frozen yogurt turned out to be rich and creamy with almost a pumpkin cheesecake flavor.
-I know: yum, right?
+I know: YUM, right?

 - 1 cup pumpkin puree

-- ⅓ cup pure maple syrup
+- ⅓ cup plus 1 tbsp. pure maple syrup, divided

-- ½ tsp. ground cinnamon
+- 1 tsp. ground cinnamon